WSU-kduncan/f24cicd-RecycledDrit/Project4/README-CI.md

 ## Docker

 Docker is a cloud-based repository service that allows developers to share, store, and manage container images.
 A container being an idependent section of a system that contains everything needed to run a piece of software.
-To install docker for ubuntu, go to [DockerHub](https://hub.docker.com/) and install the Docker Desktop application.
-Doing this will allow you to use Docker commands inside ubuntu while the desktop app is running (and while you have the WSL 2 engine setting on, which it is by default).
-This is the only thing I needed to do to get docker working on my Windows 11 system.
+To install docker for ubuntu, type `sudo apt install docker.io` into your instance which will install the docker application.
+Doing this will allow you to use Docker commands inside ubuntu.

 ### Containerizing Applications